Loading...

 Portion Control

-Include healthy fats such as avocado or a small handful of nuts (like almonds or walnuts) in your meal to help slow digestion and stabilize blood sugar levels.
+Include healthy fats like avocado or a small amount of nuts with your meal to help stabilize blood sugar levels.

 Hydration

-Drink water before and after your meal to help dilute glucose concentration in your bloodstream.
+Drink water before your meal to help reduce the rate at which your body processes sugar.

-Eat your meal slowly and chew thoroughly to aid digestion and allow your body more time to process glucose.
+Eat slowly and chew your food thoroughly to give your body more time to process the sugars gradually.

 healthspan-mbl